TechWriterKara/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ![Object ID Properties](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/9.-Katalon-Test-Object.png)

 10\.
-Enter the **[Verify Element Present](/display/KD/%5BWebUI%5D+Verify+Element+Present)**keyword.
-This keyword validates if a certain object is displayed on the executing browser.
+Enter the **[Verify Element Present]**(/display/KD/%5BWebUI%5D+Verify+Element+Present)keyword to validate if a certain object is displayed on the executing browser.
 Similar to the previous step, you need to specify the object to be used with this keyword.

 ![Verify element present](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/10.-Katalon-Verify-Element.png)